issacdowling/selfhostedsmarthomeguide/README.md

 sudo systemctl enable start-sync-timersounder.service --now
 ```

+And now you should be done.
+You can ask for a timer, ask how long's left, or stop it, as well as accessing it from other devices [if you set that up.](https://gitlab.com/issacdowling/selfhosted-synced-stuff)

 ## Generic stop function
 In the future, we might have other things that we'd like to stop, such as music playback, which is why I made the "timer stop" it's own separate thing.
 I'd still like to be able to just say "stop", so we'll add another intent which just stops everything.